binn/blog.bin.moe/README.md

+# bin's blog

+hi yes this is my blog i run on hyde use the readme below whatever ect its fine xd

 # Hyde

 Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.